Raised by Mohave Native Americans after her family was slaughtered, Olive Oatman was destined for a complicated double life.

 Initially, the Mohaves hid Olive, ignoring the request from the fort, and even went so far as to deny that Olive was white when asked by outsiders.

 Eventually, fearing the white men would destroy them, the Mohaves decided that Olive could leave, escorting her to Fort Yuma.
-The officers there took her in, dressing her in western clothing, as her Mohave clothing, consisting of a skirt and nothing above the waist, was deemed inappropriate.
+The officers there took her in and dressed her in western clothing as her Mohave clothing, consisting of a skirt and nothing above the waist, was deemed inappropriate.

 After her arrival at the fort and her reintroduction to white society, Olive learned that her brother Lorenzo had survived the attack that had killed her family, and had been looking for her and her sister.

 When she was 28 years old, she met and married a cattle rancher named John B. Fairchild.
-The pair moved to Sherman, Texas and adopted a baby girl named Mamie.
-The family lived n Sherman until Olive’s death in 1903, at the age of 65, of a heart attack.
+The pair moved to Sherman, Texas, where they adopted a baby girl named Mamie.
+The family lived in Sherman until Olive’s death on March 21, 1903, at the age of 65 of a heart attack.

 Though Olive Oatman survived her time with the Mohave, her ordeal remains shrouded in mystery.

-After reentering society, Olive wrote a memoir, detailing her experiences.
+After re-entering society, Olive wrote a memoir that detailed her experiences.
 Some of the things she said didn’t line up at first with what she had told the officers at the fort, such as her tattoo.
 Olive claimed that she was tattooed as a slave, but the tattoos she was given were religious symbols, meant to usher the soul into the afterlife after death, not symbols for slavery.

 There were also discrepancies in how she described the treatment by the Mohave people.
 When she was first released, she claimed she was held captive against her will, however, in her later life she recalled fondly the chief and his wife that took her in.